approov/shipfast-api-protection/README.md

 // The ShipFast HMAC secret used to sign API requests const SHIPFAST_HMAC_SECRET = '4ymoofRe0l87QbGoR0YH+/tqBN933nKAGxzvh5z2aXr5XlsYzlwQ6pVArGweqb7cN56khD/FvY0b6rWc4PFOPw=='
 ```
-Second, we have a new API request header "SF-HMAC":
+Second, we have a new API request header "HMAC":
 ```
-// Retrieve the ShipFast HMAC used to sign the API request from the request header var requestShipFastHMAC = req.get('SF-HMAC')
+// Retrieve the ShipFast HMAC used to sign the API request from the request header var requestShipFastHMAC = req.get('HMAC')
 ```
 Finally, we can see the HMAC computation which uses the static HMAC secret
 and a message composed of the request URL and user authorisation